 On this section of the Pied Barbet we passed the stone foundation of an old dwelling or shelter used by early herders.
 They came here for fresh water from the Tierkloof to water their livestock.
 Also, a collection of interesting fossils is placed along the path that winds its way through Spekboom bushes.

+Just past the labyrinth are the reserve office and the car park.
 We had a quick lunch on one of the benches near the reserve office and after that continued our journey of the Klein Karoo towards Cango Caves.